Medication Safety for Children

 How should I measure medicine?
 With young children, it’s especially important to get the dosing right.
 Always use the dosing device that comes with the medicine.
 Measuring spoons or other home utensils aren’t the same as a medication syringe or cup.
 If you use a syringe, try squirting the medicine on the inside of the cheek where there are fewer taste buds.If your child takes the wrong dosage, call us right away.
 We can tell you whether or not it’s cause for concern.
 Or call Poison Control for assistance as well.

 Does a spoonful of sugar help the medicine go down?
 Some medicines can taste pretty nasty to a child.
 It may be OK to mix a liquid medication with chocolate or maple syrup.
 However, don’t do this for babies.
 If they don’t finish a bottle, they won’t get the right amount of medication.Check with us before crushing and mixing a tablet or capsule with food.

 Is it okay to share prescription medications?
 No matter how similar their symptoms, don’t have your kids share medications.
 And never repackage them.
 Keep medications in their original childproof container.

 How long can my child use a medication?
 Be sure to not use drugs past their expiration date.
 Most drugs lose their strength after about a year.
 If you have any question about whether or not to use a drug, talk with your child’s doctor or us.

 Remember, there’s no substitute for getting your specific questions answered.
-We are here to personally talk with you about your child’s medications.
-Call us at 553-5790.
+Set up an emergency pediatric appointment if you have immediate concerns about your child’s medications.

 Nothing herein constitutes medical advice, diagnosis or treatment, or is a substitute for professional advice.
 You should always seek the advice of your physician or other medical professional if you have questions or concerns about a medical condition.